opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-definitions/distribution-rights.rst

 :DCAT URI: dct:rights
 :Domain: dcat:Distribution
 :Value: ``rdfs:Literal`` http://www.w3.org/TR/rdf-schema/#ch_literal
-:Requirement Level: mandatory
+:Requirement Level: Recommended
-:Cardinality: 1..1
+:Description: This property refers to a statement that specifies rights associated with the Distribution.
+Only used in exceptional cases (see usage notes below).
-:Description: Rights statement that is relevant for the dcat:accessURL of this distribution.
+:Usage notes: Imporant: The property `dct:license <https://handbook.opendata.swiss/de/content/glossar/bibliothek/dcat-ap-ch.html#dct-license-dcat>`__ with the values accepted for opendata.swiss is now
-:Usage Notes: The `rights statement / terms of use <https://opendata.swiss/de/terms-of-use>`__ declares for which purpose and in which context
+            requiered for the `terms of use <https://opendata.swiss/de/terms-of-use>`__.
-              the data of a distribution can be used: for commercial purposes or only for non commercial purposes.
-Does it need to be referenced, when it is used?
-These conditions are all captured in the right statements.
-For the exact values, see the list below.
+            Exception: If someone uses datasets with CC-licenses in their catalogue, these can be kept under dct:license, but in this case the terms of use must be entered under dct:rights.

 .. code-block::
-    :caption: Values acceptable for opendata.swiss
+    :caption: Values **acceptable** for opendata.swiss
     :emphasize-lines: 1,2,3,4

     NonCommercialAllowed-CommercialAllowed-ReferenceNotRequired